tonipapic/DigitalSealNOS/README.md

-# DigitalSealNOS
+# DigitalSeal (for college course NOS - Napredni operacijski sustavi (Advanced operating systems))

-DigitalSealNOS is a .NET 8 application designed to provide cryptographic functionalities including key generation, file encryption/decryption, message digest calculation, and digital signing and signature verification.
+DigitalSeal is a .NET 8 application designed to provide cryptographic functionalities including key generation, file encryption/decryption, message digest calculation, and digital signing and signature verification.
 The application uses modern cryptographic algorithms to ensure the security and integrity of data.

 ## Features